 👀 Related Article: Credit Sesame Review

-One potential pro of Self is the opportunity to improve your credit score.
+One potential pro of Self is you may build your credit score.
 However, there are also some drawbacks to keep in mind.

-First, the interest rate for Self loans can be quite high, at around 15%.
-Additionally, there is a $9 administrative fee required to start the loan.
+First, the interest rate for Self loans can be quite high.
+Additionally, there is an administrative fee required to start the loan.

-At the end of the loan, you may not receive back the full amount of your monthly payments due to interest charges.
+At the end of the loan, you will not receive back the full amount of your monthly payments due to interest charges and fees.

-Self might be beneficial for those looking to improve their credit, but before taking out a loan, it's vital to examine the potential expenses.
+Self might be beneficial for those looking to build their credit, but before taking out a loan, it's vital to examine the potential expenses.